 If you have any questions, please do not hesitate to contact your International Services staff at email@example.com.

-Students who plan to apply for an F-1 visa should review the Department of Homeland Security's "How to Navigate the US Immigration System" at https://www.ice.gov/sevis/students.
-This website covers the steps necessary to receive your immigration documents from CGU, the visa application and fees, to entry into the United States.
+Students who plan to apply for an F-1 or J-1 visa should review the Department of Homeland Security's "How to Navigate the US Immigration System" at https://www.ice.gov/sevis/students.
+This website covers the steps necessary to receive your immigration documents from CGU, the visa application and fees, and travel into the United States.

 Additional resources that are helpful in the visa process include: